tehKaiN/gdunsharp/doc/roadmap.md

 - emit properties for classes
 - emit virtual methods for interfaces
 - preserve virtual/override in methods
-- emit virtual properties for interfaces
+- emit virtual property accessors for interfaces
 - translate c# arrays to c++ vectors
 - make sure stuff builds at all